Shilder25/x.x.x.x/replit.md

    - Fixed crash: "AttributeError: 'AutonomousEngine' object has no attribute 'simulation_mode'"
    - All AI decisions are now saved to database with correct mode flag

+5. **Enhanced Pagination (100-200 Events)** - Fixed to fetch ALL available markets
+   - Changed from `TopicStatusFilter.ACTIVATED` to `TopicStatusFilter.ALL` in `opinion_trade_api.py`
+   - Added manual filtering using `getattr(m.status, "name", str(m.status))` to exclude RESOLVED/CLOSED/CANCELLED markets
+   - Now properly handles enum status values (was failing with "TopicStatus.RESOLVED" vs "RESOLVED")
+   - System now analyzes 100-200 markets instead of only 14, providing more betting opportunities

+6. **Price Validation Bug Fix** - Eliminated false rejections (82% of bets)
+   - Removed incorrect price validation in `autonomous_engine.py::_execute_bet()`
+   - Previous bug: Compared AI probability (65%) vs market price (11.6%) and rejected if different
+   - This is WRONG - the difference is exactly what we want to exploit (market undervalued)
+   - Now only logs prices for informational purposes, allows all EV-positive bets to execute

+7. **Phantom Positions Fix** - Frontend now shows only real positions
+   - Added `status='EXECUTED'` filter in `database.py::get_active_positions_from_db()`
+   - Prevents showing FAILED/APPROVED positions that never executed on Opinion.trade
+   - Fixes issue where frontend showed positions that don't exist in actual wallet

 **Testing Status:**
 - ✅ Unit tests for EV calculation pass (4/4 scenarios)
 - ✅ API workflow running without errors
 - ✅ Simulation mode bug fixed - system no longer crashes on startup
+- ✅ All 3 critical fixes reviewed and approved by architect
+- ✅ Enum handling corrected for status filtering
 - ⚠️ End-to-end test from Replit blocked by Opinion.trade geo-restriction (expected; requires Railway deployment)

 # User Preferences